utoni/nDPId/README.md

 # Events

-`nDPId` generates JSON strings whereby each string is assigned to a certain event.
+`nDPId` generates JSON messages whereby each string is assigned to a certain event.
-Those events specify the contents (key-value-pairs) of the JSON string.
+Those events specify the contents (key-value-pairs) of the JSON message.
 They are divided into four categories, each with a number of subevents.

 ## Error Events